10 Best Caffeine Pills Tested & Compared

 A heart arrhythmia is when the heart beats out of regular rhythm, or when it skips a beat or beats twice very fast.
 Contrary to what many people believe, caffeine does not actually CAUSE heart arrhythmias to happen, but people who have already have a heart arrhythmia (due to other factors) may need to be careful when consuming caffeine because of caffeine’s effects on blood pressure, which may lead to a faster heart rate.
 There is not strong evidence suggesting that caffeine has really unsafe effects on heart arrhythmias, but people with heart arrhythmias or chronic heart problems need to always know how much caffeine they’ve consumed in a day, and in general, know their personal needs and limits.

 Science has long warned against the dangers of caffeine and pregnancy.
-Caffeine is absorbed through the placenta, and while you might be fine from a little caffeine, your baby’s developing body is not.
-Not only can a baby’s immature metabolism not metabolize caffeine, but caffeine’s stimulating effects will still take hold on your baby – meaning irregular sleep patterns which can upset development.
+Caffeine is absorbed through the placenta, and while you might be fine with a little caffeine, your baby’s developing body is not.
+Not only can a baby’s immature metabolism not metabolize caffeine, but caffeine’s stimulating effects will still take hold of your baby – meaning irregular sleep patterns which can upset development.

 Studies have linked caffeine with birth defects, preterm delivery, premature delivery, and a risk of low-weight at birth.
 Studies have also proved a link between miscarriages and caffeine consumption in mothers.
-If you are pregnant or suspecting you might be (or are trying to get pregnant – there have been links between caffeine and infertility in extreme cases of over consumption of caffeine) then ditch the soda, tea, and coffee.
+If you are pregnant or suspect you might be (or are trying to get pregnant – there have been links between caffeine and infertility in extreme cases of over-consumption of caffeine) then ditch the soda, tea, and coffee.